4envelopes unflavored gelatin3 tablespoons plus 1 1/2 teaspoons

 1Tbsppure vanilla extract

 In a medium saucepan, put the sugar, corn syrup, and salt.
 Begin heating it, stirring to dissolve the sugar.
 Then stop stirring and let the sugar syrup come up to 238 degrees.
 It will boil for a while before it gets there.
+Take off the heat and add the cocoa powder.
+Mix to combine well.

 Then, with the mixer on low, slowly pour the hot syrup into the gelatin.
 Gradually increase the speed until it is on high.
 Beat on high for about 12 minutes until the mixture is stiff.
 Beat in the vanilla.